How to Apply:

 - For ‘Planned Course of Study’ select ‘Integrated PhD Data Analytics and Society’

-- Include a statement of motivation.
-Identify your preferred project and explain why it interests you and how your current qualifications and skills map onto the requirements for your chosen project
+- Include a Word or PDF document detailing your statement of motivation.
+Explain why your chosen project interests you and how your current qualifications and skills map onto its requirements

-- Include a CV and transcripts of your first degree as well as certificate for any English language qualifications.
+- Include a CV and transcripts of your first degree as well as certificates for any English language qualifications if you are a non-UK applicant.

-- Please contact your referees and ask them to complete our recommendation form and to return these directly to Eleri Pound (CDT Manager) by email or post.
+- In addition, two references should accompany your application.
+Please contact your referees and ask them to complete our recommendation form and to return these directly to our Environment admissions team by email within 7 days of application.
+It is your responsibility to organise your references and ensure they are sent to us promptly.

 Selection will be determined by: